 If you lost a loved one in a workplace accident, you may be entitled to compensation for your loss through a wrongful death lawsuit.

-In Houston, Texas, the Law Firm of Charles J. Argento & Associates has almost 3 decades of personal injury experience, helping grieving families recover compensation for the wrongful death of their loved ones.
+In Houston, Texas, the Law Firm of Charles J. Argento & Associates has over 3 decades of personal injury experience, helping grieving families recover compensation for the wrongful death of their loved ones.

 We are an AV-rated firm in Legal Ability and Ethical Standards and can handle a wide range of personal injury cases such as auto accidents, defective products, construction and explosion accidents, and refinery and oilfield accidents.